WolvenKit/Cyberpunk-Blender-add-on/README.md

 5) Select the desired file path and name
 6) Export

-The plugin will apply the correct settings to ensure your animation imports back into Wolvenkit and is correct in game.
+The plugin will apply the correct settings to ensure your animation imports back into WolvenKit and is correct in game.

+---

+# Contributing

+Anybody is welcome contribute to the Cyberpunk Blender Add-on by opening a Pull Request with this repository.
+If you're interested in chatting or getting involved with the project please consider reaching out to us on our Discord, [Cyberpunk 2077 Modding Community.](https://discord.gg/Epkq79kd96)

 ---